taylorkearns/devise-passkeys-example/README.md

 rails s
 ```

 ## Adding passkeys to a Rails 7 app.

-1. Install [Devise](https://github.com/heartcombo/devise/tree/main]).
+1. Install [Devise](https://github.com/heartcombo/devise/tree/main) and associate it to a `User` model.
 You can optionally remove the password field before running the migration.
 2. Install the [Bitwarden Passwordless.dev JS client](https://docs.passwordless.dev/guide/frontend/javascript.html) using your choice of package manager.
-The example uses `import-maps`
+The example uses `import-maps`.
-3. Add the Devise module and strategy from `lib/devise` in the example
+3. Add the Devise module and strategy from [lib/devise](https://github.com/JackVCurtis/devise-passkeys-example/tree/main/lib/devise) in this example.
 4. [Generate the Devise controller](https://github.com/heartcombo/devise?tab=readme-ov-file#configuring-controllers) for `sessions` and configure your routes like so:

 ```ruby
   devise_for :users, controllers: {
     sessions: "users/sessions"
   }
 ```

-5. Replace the contents of `app/controllers/users/sessions.rb` with the contents of the same file in the example
+5. Replace the contents of `app/controllers/users/sessions.rb` with the contents of the [matching file](https://github.com/JackVCurtis/devise-passkeys-example/blob/main/app/controllers/users/sessions_controller.rb) in this example.
-6. Add the Stimulus controller in `app/javascript/controllers/passwordless_controller.js`
+6. Add the [Stimulus controller](https://github.com/JackVCurtis/devise-passkeys-example/blob/main/app/javascript/controllers/passwordless_controller.js) in `app/javascript/controllers/passwordless_controller.js`.
-7. [Generate the Devise views](https://github.com/heartcombo/devise?tab=readme-ov-file#configuring-views).
-Take the view for a new session and replace it with the contents of `app/views/devise/sessions/new.html.erb` in the example
-8. Navigate to your new combined signup/login page and test it out.
+7. Navigate to your new combined signup/login page and test it out.